cloudera/hue/docs/gethue/content/en/posts/2024-06-26-integrating-trino-editor-in-hue-supporting-data-mesh-and-SQL-federation.md

 Hello Everyone!

-Hue, the open-source SQL Assistant for querying databases and data warehouses, is now extending its support to Trino.
+Hue Editor, the open-source SQL Assistant for querying databases and data warehouses, is now extending its support to Trino.
 This integration marks a significant step in enhancing data mesh and SQL federation capabilities.

 ### What is Trino?